Who Is This Credit Card Best For?

 How to Get the Most Out of This Card

-You can maximize the value you get from this card by making sure you can meet the $50,000 spending requirement within the first six months in order to get the full 200,000-mile sign-up bonus without overspending.
+You can maximize the value you get from this card by making sure you can meet the $4,500 spending requirement within the first three months in order to get the full 50,000-mile new-cardholder bonus without overspending.
 You don’t want to spend more than you normally would or go into debt to reach this spending level because that defeats the purpose.

 After that, be sure to book hotels and rental cars via Capital One Travel to earn 5 miles per $1 spent.
-And on the redemption side, stick with travel where your miles are worth 1 cent each.
+If it makes sense for your business- travel plans, consider transferring your points to either Air France, Avianca, or Air Canada in order to stretch the value of your points even further.

 Capital One Spark Miles’s Excellent Perks